Supanooby/Supanooby/README.md

 - 👋 Hi, I’m @Supanooby
 - 👀 I’m interested in ...
+GAMING
 - 🌱 I’m currently learning ...
+CODING
 - 💞️ I’m looking to collaborate on ...
+GAME CODING
-- 📫 How to reach me ...
+- 📫 How to reach me ... through my heart

 <!---
 Supanooby/Supanooby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.